-Aberdeenshire Council Councillor Alistair McKelvie
+Councillor Alistair McKelvie

-Aberdeen City Council Councillor Yvonne Allan joined July 2018
+Aberdeen City Council

+Councillor Yvonne Allan (Substitute: Councillor Freddie John)

 In compliance with the Local Government Pension Scheme (Governance)(Scotland) Regulations 2015, the Chair and Vice Chair of the Pension Board are rotated each year.
-Following the appointment of Councillor Alistair McKelvie as the employer representative Chair for 2018/19, a member representative will be required to act as Chair in 2019/20.
+Following the appointment of Liam Knox as the member representative Chair for 2019/20, an employer representative will be required to act as Chair in 2020/21.

 Under the Terms of Reference for the Pensions Board, representatives are appointed for a 4 year term, with the option of re-appointment for further terms.
-In 2019, 3 members of the Board reached the end of the initial 4 year term: